sfragkoul/synth4bench/UserGuide.md

     conda env create -f environment.yml

 **Activate the Conda Environment:**
-After creating the environment, activate it with the following command in your terminal **(Bash)**:
+After creating the environment, activate it with the following command in your terminal **(Bash)**.

     conda activate synth4bench

 **Install NEATv3.3:**
 Download the version [v3.3](https://github.com/ncsa/NEAT/releases/tag/3.3).
-Once downloaded, in order to call the main script and view available options, run in your terminal **(Bash)**:
+Once downloaded, in order to call the main script and view available options, run in your terminal **(Bash)**.
+For any further details, please see the README.md file included in the downloaded NEATv3.3 version.

     python gen_reads.py --help

-For any further details, please see the README.md file included in the downloaded NEATv3.3 version.

 **Install bam-readcount:**
 Follow the installation [instructions](https://github.com/genome/bam-readcount/tree/master?tab=readme-ov-file#build) from their official documentation.